-No one could have anticipated the challenges that everyone is facing; emerging from a global pandemic and now facing a Cost-of-Living crisis which will put heating homes to an acceptable standard beyond the budgets of large sections of the population.
-The cost of food, fuel and energy has risen exponentially - and, at the time of writing, further increases are anticipated.
+No one could have anticipated the challenges that everyone is facing; emerging from a global pandemic and now pitched into a Cost-of-Living crisis which will put heating homes to an acceptable standard beyond the budgets of large sections of the population.
+The cost of food, fuel and energy has risen exponentially - and further increases are anticipated with energy bills forecast to rise to £6552 by April 2023 at the time of writing.
 Notwithstanding the mitigation measures put in place by the UK and Scottish Governments, many families will face a very difficult winter this year.

-The average household in Perth and Kinross will see their annual budget stretched by £2,958 -for essentials like heating their home, putting food on the table, taking the bus to work, having the use of a mobile phone and broadband at home, and paying for household goods and services, clothing and footwear.
+The average household in Perth and Kinross will see their annual budget stretched by £2958 - just for essentials like heating their home, putting food on the table, taking the bus to work, having the use of a mobile phone and broadband at home, and paying for household goods and services, clothing and footwear.
 For many families who are currently struggling to make ends meet, this is an impossible hill to climb.